 - Shop around to find a registrar that provides the service or range of services you need.

 - Get competitive quotes - but remember, the cheapest price is not necessarily the best deal.
 Check your contract for any 'hidden' charges.

-- Research what is available from which registrar through the Internet media.
+- Research what is available from which registrar online.

 - Consider whether you need any specialist services - not all registrars offer the same package.

 - You should ask to see copies of the Terms and Conditions for domain name registration.
 If these are not easily available to you - usually via their website - insist on having a copy and study it thoroughly so you understand the contract that you are entering into.